mariahcoleno/ImageAnnotationToolV2/bounding_box_annotation/README.md

        - To find your path:
          - In Finder: Right-click a file, hold the Option key, select "Copy [filename] as Pathname" where [filename] is the name of your file.
          - In Terminal:
-           - Navigate to your imgae directory: cd ~/Downloads/ # Adjust path as needed
+           - Navigate to your image directory: cd ~/Downloads/ # Adjust path as needed
            - Run 'pwd' to get the path (e.g., /Users/yourusername/Downloads/).
            - Return to the ..image_annotation/images/ directory: cd image_annotation/images/ (from the root of your clone repository)